Are Americans Drinking at Work?

 Employees who suspect another coworker is consuming alcohol while at work should be wary of covering for the individual.
 Alcohol consumption at work is a complex issue, but covering for a struggling colleague will only enable them to further pursue their addiction.
 It is never the answer.

-Let them know that you will support them unconditionally should they pursue sobriety, but state clearly that you will not protect them from the ramifications of their actions at work.
+If you encounter a coworker drinking at work, let them know that you will support them unconditionally should they pursue sobriety, but state clearly that you will not protect them from the ramifications of their actions at work.
 If you are concerned that confronting your coworker, even with respect, will be offensive or confrontational, it is best to speak to a supervisor or human resources employee.
 Regardless of whether you speak to the individual first, an employee drinking at work should be reported.
 HR staff are aware of both employee rights and alcohol in the workplace laws and can act accordingly.

 What are the Signs of an Alcoholic at Work?